 Despite all its shortfalls, the HIV/AIDS programme has made some gains.
 According to a NACO report in 2014 when it celebrated 10 years of the ART programme, deaths due to AIDS reduced by 29% between 2007 and 2011.
 The programme, NACO claims, has saved over 1,50,000 lives so far.

 According to a senior NACO official who wished not to be identified, the main reason for government rigidity on holding on to the phrase “as far as possible” is financial constraint.
 “The government does not want to commit to cost burden for all patients in the country,” he said.

 But NACO’s numbers suggest that the government’s could possibly drop.
 NACO’s report showed that the number of ART centres increased from 127 in 2007 to 355 in 2012.
 Testing facilities grew from 4,027 to 10,515 during the same period.
-NACO reported a 57% reduction in new cases of HIV between 2007 and 2011.
+NACO reported a 66% decline in new HIV infections between the years 2000 and 2015.
 With first-line treatment for an AIDS patient costing Rs 7,200 per year, this could amount to a substantial saving.
 The big question, however, is how expensive new drugs for HIV and AIDS treatment might become.

 The “as far as possible” clause also absolves the government of its commitment towards providing second-line and third-line treatment for HIV positive patients.
 These two lines of treatment are given to patients who fail the first line of treatment for HIV and are more expensive at Rs 20,700 per patient per year and Rs 137,301 per patient per year, respectively.